driusan/de/COMMANDS.md

 	to print line numbers relative to the cursor, or LineNumbers:absolute to print absolute line numbers.
 LineNumbers with no arguments will toggle the mode in the order off->relative->absolute->off
+* `BackgroundMode`: Sets whether or not the background should change colour to indicate the keyboard mode.
+BackgroundMode:stable will prevent the background from changing colour.
+Anything else will restore the default mode where delete mode is red, and insert mode is a light greenish/blue colour.

 ## Experimental Commands